 Figure 1: Electra project location plan.

-LIT and Alix share the view that, historically, a combination of low-grade material and application of energy-intensive processing systems has hindered the commercialisation of lithium clay deposits.
+LIT and Infinite share the view that, historically, a combination of low-grade material and application of energy-intensive processing systems has hindered the commercialisation of lithium clay deposits.
 LIT has experience in processing similar materials – implementing low-energy alternatives to extract lithium from micas – and has succeeded in producing lithium carbonate from unconventional silicate feed material.
 It is thought that some of the materials LIT tested previously may have a mineral chemistry similar to certain components of the mineralisation at the Sonora Lithium Project, which adjoins the Electra project.